envexx/site-scout/README.md

    - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked" → select the extracted project folder

-3. **API Key Sudah Otomatis**
+3. **API Key Already Configured**
-   - Tidak perlu lagi memasukkan atau mengatur API key secara manual.
+   - No need to manually enter or configure API key.
-   - Site Scout AI sudah langsung siap digunakan dengan API key yang tertanam.
+   - Site Scout AI is ready to use immediately with embedded API key.

 ### 🎯 First Use